 The University of Tennessee and Oak Ridge National Laboratory

-In Tennessee, federal and state leaders and a public research university have forged a unique relationship that promises to play a major role in setting the national and international science agenda.
+In Tennessee, federal and state leaders and the state’s flagship research university have forged a unique relationship that plays a major role in national research and development priorities and the international scientific community.

 What is so important about the fact the University of Tennessee manages Oak Ridge National Laboratory?

 - The university’s relationship with Oak Ridge National Laboratory builds world-leading expertise in areas of research including high performance computing, advanced materials, neutron science, nuclear science and engineering, and isotope production.

 - UT’s support was vital to securing state-funded construction of research facilities at ORNL.
 For instance, the Joint Institute for Biological Sciences at ORNL is the anchor facility for DOE’s Center for Bioenergy Innovation.

 - The Spallation Neutron Source (SNS) and High Flux Isotope Reactor (HFIR) place ORNL in a global leadership position in neutron scattering research—a capability that is key to increasing our understanding of the behavior of materials at the atomic and molecular level, with applications in fields ranging from energy technology to medicine and manufacturing.

 - With the ORNL Center for Nanophase Materials Sciences (a user facility of DOE’s Office of Science) and the Shull Wollan Center (a UT-ORNL Joint Institute for Neutron Sciences), East Tennessee is a top destination for scientists who want to bring the probing power of neutrons to bear on challenges in materials science and engineering.